SimpleBlockchain/simpleblockchain/README.md

 you change a link's attributes, **you also change the link's address**.

-In order to change anything about a link, I must also change the address.
+When someone changes anything about a link, that forces the address to change.
 That means that the child of that link has to change *it's* parent address.
 Which means that child's address also changes, so the grandchild must also change.
 Any change anywhere in the blockchain must ripple all the way to the end.